jonlipsky/LocalSemanticKernel/README.md

 **Note:** You need to replace the `modelId` with the id of the actual model you want to use.

-To use `Local.SemanticKernel` in a console application, you could do the following:
+To use `LocalSemanticKernel` in a console application, you could do the following:

 ```csharp
 var builder = Kernel.CreateBuilder()